Dagoberto Godoy: Biography

 Godoy was born in Temuco, the son of Abraham Godoy and Clotilde Fuentealba.
 He was orphaned at the age of two and was raised by his maternal aunt Petronila y Tránsito Fuentealba.

 He entered the Escuela Militar del Libertador Bernardo O'Higgins military school in 1910, destined for a posting in the Batallón de Ferrocarrileros ("Railway Battalion") of the Army Engineers.
 In 1915 he requested a transfer to the Servicio de Aviación Militar de Chile ("Military Aviation Service of Chile"), and spent a year at the School of Military Aeronautics before graduating, and being promoted to lieutenant on 12 February 1916.
 He took part in several international competitions in 1916, winning the President of the Republic Prize, and coming second in a race held in Buenos Aires.

 In mid-1918 Chile received twelve Bristol M.1c aircraft from Britain.
 Major Victor Huston, a British flying ace, also arrived to assist in training the Chileans.
-In December Godoy, encouraged by Huston, obtained permission of the head of air service, Pedro Dartnell, to attempt a crossing the Andes, taking advantage of the Bristols superior performance to any aircraft they previously had.
+In December Godoy, encouraged by Huston, obtained permission of the head of air service, Pedro Dartnell, to attempt a crossing the Andes, taking advantage of the Bristol's superior performance to any aircraft they previously had.